yausername/whatsapp-cli/README.md

 # whatsapp-cli

+## Requirements
-This CLI uses [Pushbullet APIs](https://docs.pushbullet.com/) to receive and send messages.
+  * This CLI uses [Pushbullet APIs](https://docs.pushbullet.com/) to receive and send messages.

-[Pushbullet App](https://play.google.com/store/apps/details?id=com.pushbullet.android) must be installed on your phone.
+  * [Pushbullet App](https://play.google.com/store/apps/details?id=com.pushbullet.android) must be installed on your phone.

-Pushbullet API token can be generated from [here](https://www.pushbullet.com/#settings/account)
+  * Pushbullet API token can be generated from [here](https://www.pushbullet.com/#settings/account)

+  * You must be getting whatsapp notifications on your device for this to work.

+  * You need to receive at least one message after starting the application for seeding the conf (default location - /tmp/whatsapp-cli/conf) file

-Works with python2.7
+Tested with python2.7

 ## Installation